 Specific school staff are under the direction of a School Nurse consultant.
-Trained school staff use the School Health Office and provides minor first aid to those students who become sick or injured while at school, administers prescribed medications, and maintains health records.
+Trained, designated school staff use the School Health Office and provides minor first aid to those students who become sick or injured while at school, administer prescribed medications, and maintain health records.
 Other designated staff may provide coverage in the health office when the school nurse is not onsite.
 The School Nurse is a Registered Nurse (RN) and has a special School Nursing State credential.
 This School Nurse oversees the health office and staff providing care in the health office.

-FASDenver utilizes a School Nurse Consultative model as the school nurse is onsite weekly.
-Her services are contracted through Denver Public Schools.
+FASDenver utilizes a School Nurse Consultant model as the school nurse is onsite weekly.
+His/her services are contracted through Denver Public Schools.